Model Selection in Variational Mixed Effects Models: Variational AIC

 where $\psi(\cdot)$ denotes the digamma function and $\btheta$ depends on model specification.
-Combining, the VAIC for the LDLM is then
+Combining, the VAIC for the parameter-efficient VME is then

-This formulation applies to both the random intercept and random lag models where $\bSigma_{q(\btheta)}$ and $\bmu_{q(\btheta)}$ are the values from Algorithm~\ref{a:ldlm} upon convergence and will depend on the model.
-Because the theoretical results in \cite{You2014} were derived for non-longitudinal models, we empirically examine the properties of the VAIC we derive for use in selecting the structure of the random effects in LDLMs.
+A full derivation of this quantity is in the Supplementary Material.
+This formulation applies to both the random intercept and general random effect models in either the non-functional or scalar-on-function models. $\bSigma_{q(\btheta)}$ and $\bmu_{q(\btheta)}$ are the values from Algorithms~\ref{a:ri} and~\ref{a:gr} upon convergence and will depend on the model specification.
+Because the theoretical results in \cite{You2014} were derived for non-longitudinal models, we empirically examine the properties of the VAIC we derive for use in selecting the structure of the random effects in parameter-efficient VMEs.

 As with the standard AIC, the smallest VAIC often suggests the best model fit.
 We refer to this as the minimum decision rule.
 Parsimonious models are, however, also desirable when model fits are similar.
 Thus other rules might impose a threshold on the absolute difference in VAICs between two candidate models.
 When the difference is under the threshold, the more parsimonious model (i.e., the random intercept model) would be selected.
 We examine the minimum decision rule along with absolute difference thresholds of varying tolerances in our simulation study.
+Code to implement VAICs for VMEs is also available online at \url{https://github.com/markjmeyer/VME}.